 At Texas Tech University, nothing is more important than the health and safety of

-outbreak, campus tours and events have been cancelled indefinitely.
+2021.
 In the meantime, virtual information sessions are being held for admitted students

 and students who will be applying for admission soon.
 Find a virtual event below or

 feel free to experience the Texas Tech campus through our virtual tour.
 We hope to see you on campus soon!
 Additionally, please find links below for the

 - Yes.
 The University is implementing a mandatory face covering policy for all students,